mathewbushuru/algorithms/README.md

 - **O(1), constant time**: Algorithm takes constant amount of time, regardless of input size.
 - **O(log(n)), logarithmic time**: Common in algorithms that decrease the input size with each iteration, e.g binary search.
 - **O(n)), linear time**: Runtime grows linearly with input size, e.g simple search algorithms
-- **O(nlog(n))), loglinear time**: e.g merge sort
+- **O(nlog(n))), loglinear time**: The running time increases linearly with input size, but it incorporates a logarithmic growth factor e.g merge sort
 - **O(n^2), O(n^3), polynomial time**: Often seen in nested loops e.g bubble sort
-- **O(2^n), exponential time**: Such algorithms solve problems by exploring many possibilities, e.g the recursive implementation of Fibonacci numbers.
+- **O(2^n), exponential time**: The running time doubles for each additional element in the input.
+It is typically in recursive processes where each step generates multiple additional recursive steps e.g the recursive implementation of Fibonacci numbers.
-- **O(n!), factorial time**: Very slow algorithms, eg solving the traveling salesman problem by brute force.
+- **O(n!), factorial time**: Very slow algorithms typically in problems requiring permutations or combinations, eg solving the traveling salesman problem by brute force.

 Big O is also used to represent how the amount of memory used by an algorithm grows with input size.
-We also ignore the constant coeffiecients and smaller terms in Big O.
+We ignore the constant coeffiecients and smaller terms in Big O.

 **O(1) Constant time example - accessing element from array**